top of page

 13. Anti-Aging and Skin Repair

 The antioxidants in moringa seeds, especially vitamin E and polyphenols, combat free radicals that cause wrinkles and dullness.
-Regular use (internally or topically) can help maintain youthful, glowing skin.
+Regular use, whether internally or topically, can help maintain youthful, glowing skin.

 14. Digestive and Gut Health